Gravity-Inspired Graph Autoencoders for Directed Link Prediction

-In subsection 3.5 we introduced a parameter $\lambda \in \mathbb{R}^+$ to tune the relative importance of node proximity w.r.t. mass attraction, leading to the reconstruction scheme $\hat{A}_{ij} = \sigma(\tilde{m}_j - \lambda \log \|z_i - z_j\|^2_2)$.
-In Figure 2, we show the impact of $\lambda$ on mean AUC scores for the VAE model and for all three datasets.
-For Cora and Citeseer, on \textit{task 1} and \textit{task 3}, $\lambda = 1$ is an optimal choice, consistently with Newton's formula (see Figure 2 (a) and (c)).
+In Section 3.5, we introduced a parameter $\lambda \in \mathbb{R}^+$ to tune the relative importance of the node proximity w.r.t. the mass attraction, leading to the reconstruction scheme $\hat{A}_{ij} = \sigma(\tilde{m}_j - \lambda \log \|z_i - z_j\|^2_2)$.
+In Figure 2, we show the impact of $\lambda$ on mean AUC scores for our VAE model and all three datasets.
+For Cora and Citeseer, on \textit{task 1} and \textit{task 3}, $\lambda = 1$ is the optimal choice, consistently with Newton's formula (see Figure 2 (a) and (c)).
 However, for Google, on \textit{task 1} and \textit{task 3}, we obtained better performances for higher values of $\lambda$, notably for $\lambda = 10$ that we used in our experiments.
-Increasing $\lambda$ reinforces the relative importance of node symmetric proximity in the decoder, measured by $\log \|z_i - z_j\|^2_2$, w.r.t. parameter $\tilde{m}_j$ capturing the global influence of a node on its neighbors and therefore asymmetries in links.
-Since the Google graph is much denser than Cora and Citesser, and has a higher proportion of symmetric relationships (see Table 1), putting the emphasis on node proximity appears as a relevant strategy.
+Increasing $\lambda$ reinforces the relative importance of the symmetric node proximity in the decoder, measured by $\log \|z_i - z_j\|^2_2$, w.r.t. the parameter $\tilde{m}_j$ capturing the global influence of a node on its neighbors and therefore asymmetries in links.
+Since the Google graph is denser than Cora and Citeseer, and has a higher proportion of symmetric relations (see Table 1), putting the emphasis on node proximity appears as a relevant~strategy.

 On a contrary, on \textit{task 2} we achieved optimal performances for $\lambda = 0.05$, for all three graphs (see Figure 2 (b)).
-Since $\lambda < 1$, we therefore improved scores by assigning more relative importance to the mass parameter $\tilde{m}_j$.
-Such result is not surprising since, for \textit{biased negative samples link prediction} task, learning directionality is more crucial than learning proximity, as nodes pairs from test sets are all included in both directions.
-As display in Figure 2 (b), increasing $\lambda$ significantly deteriorates performances.
+Since $\lambda < 1$, we, therefore, improved scores by assigning more relative importance to the mass parameter.
+This result is not surprising since, for the \textit{biased negative samples link prediction} task, learning directionality is more crucial than learning proximity, as node pairs from test sets are all included in both directions.
+As illustrated in Figure 2 (b), increasing $\lambda$ significantly deteriorates performances.